FAQ’s

 I would love to volunteer.
 How can I get more involved?

 Our non-profit organization is run entirely by a dedicated group of volunteers who can always use your help!
-We have a wide variety of tasks that can be done at home or at the rink.
+We have a wide variety of tasks that can be done at home, behind the scenes, or at the rink.
 Please contact us at sk8eugene@gmail.com.

 Does EFSC do fundraising?

-Yes, EFSC regularly engages in fundraising events throughout the year.
-In the fall we hold our Annual Poinsettia and Wreath Sale, in the winter we hold our Annual Frozen 5k Event, we schedule several Dine & Donate Events during the year and we have raffles available at all of our shows, events and competitions.
+Yes, EFSC hosts fundraising events throughout the year to help support our skaters and our on-ice learning programs.
+We offer a Poinsettia and Wreath Sale, Frozen 5k Event, Dine to Donate events during the year, and we have prize drawings available at all of our shows, events and competitions.

 Can you tell me about the history of the rink?